AmericanAirlines/simple-env/README.md

 1. Install dependencies with `npm i`
 1. Run `npm run dev` to compile and re-compile on change
 1. Run `npm link`
-1. Navigate to another Node.js project and run `npm link simple-env`
+1. Navigate to another Node.js project and run `npm link @americanairlines/simple-env`

 You can now use `simple-env` functionality within your project.
-On changing/adding functionality, the `simple-env` package will update within your other project so you can test changes immediately.
+On changing/adding functionality, the `@americanairlines/simple-env` package will update within your other project so you can test changes immediately.